WHAT IS THE PURPOSE OF EEO SERVICES?

 - genetic information, or

-- reprisal for involvement in a protected activity
+- involvement in a protected activity

 The employee, contract employee or applicant must contact FHFA's Manager of EEO Services within 45 calendar days of the employment action or event he/she believes is discriminatory or within 45 calendar days of when he/she first became aware of the discriminatory action or event.